Give yourself the gift of therapy this Christmas

 About the Author

 Emma Doyle is a psychotherapist with MyMind.
 Emma draws on a variety of therapeutic frameworks and concepts in her work with clients which include integrative, humanistic, cognitive behavioural therapy (CBT), transactional analysis, internal family systems (IFS) and gestalt approaches.
 Emma believes in tailoring the approach to suit the specific needs of each individual client.
-Emma provides a safe, non-judgemental environment where clients can explore their issues in confidence.
+Emma provides a safe, non-judgmental environment where clients can explore their issues in confidence.

 MENTAL HEALTH PROFESSIONALS WORKING WITH Other ISSUES: